 Works on older BMW made from 1994-2003.

 One of the cheapest BMW airbag scan tools.
-Comes with the 20 pin connector.
+It comes with the 20 pin connector.
 It works on older BMW.
 Vehicle coverage is 1994 to 2003 BMWs.

 BMW Airbag Recall